Bernard Ebbers: Other activities

 From 1993 through 1995, Ebbers served as chairman of the board of directors of the Competitive Telecommunications Association, where he pleaded with the United States Congress to improve competition with the incumbent telecommunications companies.

 In 1997, he became the chair for Mississippi College's New Dawn Campaign, a $100 million fundraising campaign to improve campus facilities.

 In July 2001, Ebbers was proposed by George W. Bush as the chair for the President's National Security Telecommunications Advisory Committee.

 Religious faith

-While CEO of WorldCom, he was a member of the Easthaven Baptist Church in Brookhaven, Mississippi.
+While CEO of WorldCom, Ebbers was a member of the Easthaven Baptist Church in Brookhaven, Mississippi.
 As a high-profile member of the congregation, Ebbers regularly taught Sunday school and attended the morning church service with his family.
 His faith was overt, and he often started corporate meetings with prayer.

 When the allegations of conspiracy and fraud were first brought to light in 2002, Ebbers addressed the congregation and insisted on his innocence.
 "I just want you to know you aren't going to church with a crook," he said.
 "No one will find me to have knowingly committed fraud."